White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Experiments

 \subsubsection{Implementation Details.}

-We use the encoder layers of Stratified Transformer~\cite{lai2022stratified} as the feature extractor, with pretrained weights from~\cite{an2024rethinking}.
-The feature extractor is kept frozen during all experiments.
-For prototype generation, we use a single WARM layer across datasets with 100 prototypical tokens for each foreground and background, totaling 200 tokens.
-Although we omit this distinction in the main text for simplicity, we maintain separate sets of 100 tokens for foreground and background in all experiments.
-In a multi-shot setting $K>1$, we generate prototypes for each sample and average them across shots as in~\cite{snell2017prototypical}.
-Evaluation is based on mean Intersection-over-Union~(mIoU), and is performed on 1,000 episodes per class in the 1-way setting and 100 episodes per class combination for the 2-way setting to ensure stable results.
+We use the encoder layers of Stratified Transformer \cite{lai2022stratified} as the feature extractor, with pretrained weights from \cite{an2024rethinking}.
+For prototype generation, we use a single WARM layer with 100 prototypical tokens for each foreground and background, totaling 200 tokens.
+In a multi-shot setting $K>1$, we generate prototypes for each sample and average them across shots as in \cite{snell2017prototypical}.
+Evaluation is based on mean Intersection-over-Union (mIoU), and is performed on 1,000 episodes per class in the 1-way setting and 100 episodes per class combination for the 2-way setting to ensure stable results.